 Resident Evil 2 Remake

 Over 20 years ago, one of the greatest and first true survival horror games was released on the PS1.
 Now the classic Resident Evil 2 is back and it has had a facelift.
-Not only does Resi 2 look flipping gorgeous, but the whole game has been rebuilt from the ground up, making it the scariest Resident Evil game.
+Not only does Resident Evil 2 look flipping gorgeous, but the whole game has been rebuilt from the ground up, making it the scariest Resident Evil game.

 It’s a time-honoured retelling of Leon and Claire’s horrifying journey through a zombie-filled Raccoon City with more gore, clever puzzles, and smooth gunplay.
 Games like Resident Evil are the perfect way to go back to the very roots of the survival horror genre.

 There have been many horror games adapted from movies over the years.
 And many have flopped before they even began, but Alien: Isolation is the exception.
 Its aesthetics are closely sketched from the designs of the first movie, taking us to a time just after the Nostromo’s demise and Amanda Ripley is beginning her search of her mother.